Homemade Apple Fritters

 Instructions

 - Make the dough.
-Combine the flour, sugar, baking powder, salt, cinnamon, allspice, and cloves in a medium bowl.
-Add the wet ingredients: eggs, milk, and oil, Stir until just combined.
-Scrape down the bottom of the bowl to make sure all dry ingredients are incorporated.
-Fold in apples.
+Mix the flour, sugar, baking powder, salt, cinnamon, allspice, and cloves in a medium bowl.
+Then, put in the eggs, milk, and vegetable oil.
+Stir until everything is mixed.
+Don't forget to scrape down the bottom of the bowl to make sure all the dry ingredients are mixed in.
+Gently mix in the diced apples until they are spread out evenly in the dough.

-- Fry.
-Heat 1¼ inches of oil in a heavy skillet, dutch oven or deep fryer to 375 degrees.
-Drop dough into the hot oil by 2-tablespoon-sized amounts.
+- Scoop and fry.
+Heat 1¼ inches of peanut oil in a heavy skillet, Dutch oven, or deep fryer to 375°F (190°C).
+Drop the dough into the hot oil using 2-tablespoon-sized amounts.
 Cook each side until deep golden brown, flipping after 2-3 minutes.
-You will need to work in batches.
-Using tongs or a strained, place on paper towels to drain.
+Work in batches to avoid overcrowding the pan.

 - Make the glaze and dip.
-In a small mixing bowl, whisk together the milk, powdered sugar, and vanilla.
+In a small mixing bowl, whisk together the confectioner's sugar, vanilla extract, and milk or cream until smooth.
 Individually dip each fritter in the glaze, then place on a cooling rack until the glaze hardens.

 What kind of apple is best for the fritters?